 Deathspell Omega are an avant garde Black Metal band founded in Poitiers, Nouvelle-Aquitaine, France, in 1998.
 This is very nearly the only thing that is known for certain about them, as we will discuss shortly.
 Alongside Blut aus Nord and Alcest, they are probably that country's most famous black metal export.
 They are notable for their unconventional approach to the genre, eschewing black metal's traditional Three Chords and the Truth philosophy in favor of a far more complex approach that makes use of incredibly intricate, difficult music and erudite, philosophical lyrics that usually deal with metaphysical Satanism (the band has stated that "all other interpretations of Satan are intellectually invalid").
 But let's not get too ahead of ourselves just yet.
 They are also considered part of the "orthodox black metal" movement, which does not refer to their highly unorthodox musical style but rather to their theistic Satanism (in contrast with atheistic satanists like King Diamond and Akercocke; other orthodox black metal artists include Ondskapt, Funeral Mist, Watain, and S.V.E.S.T.).

 They are also notable for their extreme reclusiveness, even by Black Metal standards; none of the current band members' identities are known for certain and they did not give a single interview between 2004 (with Ajna Offensive) and 2019 (with Bardo Methodology).
+Their most recent interview was conducted in 2020 with the webzine Cult Never Dies.
 The bulk of the information that is known about their membership is apparently sourced from email interviews with their first vocalist, Shaxul.
 The band was evidently founded by guitarist Hasjarl (real name Christian Bouche) along with Shaxul, a bassist known only as Khaos, and a drummer by the name of Yohann Pasquier, originally intended as a side project to the band Hirilorn, which all except Khaos were members of.
 Yohann is The Pete Best and appears only on the band's demo.
 No one outside the band knows who plays drums on their subsequent recordings; it's been suggested that Hasjarl's brother (no known name or pseudonym) is the drummer, but no one knows for certain.
 This is another recurring theme for the band; their last recording to credit individual musicians was in 2002.
-(The band has Jossed speculations that most of their recordings use a drum machine, indicating that only the first four tracks on Infernal Battles employed one.)
+(The band has denied speculations that most of their recordings use a drum machine, indicating that only the first four tracks on Infernal Battles employed one.)

 Shaxul left the band in 2002 because of his distaste for their evolving direction towards orthodox Satanism, which became their primary lyrical theme from 2004 through 2012.
 A common speculation is that Finnish metal musician Mikko Aspa (of Clandestine Blaze, Stabat Mater, and numerous other projects) replaced him, but neither Aspa nor the band have ever explicitly confirmed this.